bueltge/debug-objects/readme.txt

 * Small fix for search plugin Debug Queries

 = v0.2 (17/12/2009) =
-* also view all contens in backend of WordPress
+* also view all contents in backend of WordPress
 * small bugfixes on html-markup
 * 2 new constants for hook on frontend and backend; see the php-file